Estimation

 Data-based Planning

-Once the client reviewed the feature with the Product Manager and the estimations have been done, it is time for planning.
+Once the client has reviewed the feature with the Product Manager and the estimations have been done, it is time for planning.

 Product Managers analyze the average number of story points delivered over the past 3-4 sprints.
 Based on this historical data, Product Managers can then accurately predict the squad’s future delivery capacity.
 There are variables to factor in, though.
 The recorded data will only hold if all factors remain equal (e.g., squad size, codebase at play, no last-minute planning changes).